Alejogb1/job-board/blog-data/how-to-use-outlines-reliable-llm-structured-output.md

 there were some really cool visuals too the memes were great especially the one about the chaotic attempts to get valid json from an llm  and then the graphs showing the huge accuracy jump and almost zero overhead with outlines versus other methods – those were very persuasive

-okay  let's get to the nitty-gritty  two key concepts  regex and json schema
+  let's get to the nitty-gritty  two key concepts  regex and json schema

 **regular expressions (regex):**  think of regex as a pattern-matching superpower  it lets you define patterns of characters that you want to search for within text   for example  `\b[A-Z]{3}\b`  would find any three-capitalized-letter words –perfect for airport codes  in outlines you give it the regex and it tells the llm "only generate text that matches this pattern"  no more sifting through endless text to extract your information  elegant